 Having an updated alumni database is a massive asset to any alumni program.
 Unfortunately, very few schools actually have a database that they’re proud of.
-While we all understand the herculean task that is to keep track of thousands of our graduates across the decades, we cannot ignore how pivotal a role it plays in our alumni engagement process.
+While we all understand the herculean task that is to keep track of thousands of our graduates over the decades, we cannot ignore how pivotal a role it plays in our alumni engagement process.

 Having observed hundreds of institutions around the globe take up various approaches with respect to updating their alumni databases, we’ve compiled for you a complete list of all the techniques that are typically employed by schools and their relative benefits.

 Address Finder Services